A Kid Like Jake

 A Kid Like Jake is a 2018 American drama film directed by Silas Howard and written by Daniel Pearle, based on his own 2013 play of the same name.
-It stars Claire Danes, Jim Parsons (who also co-produced), Priyanka Chopra, Amy Landecker, Ann Dowd, and Octavia Spencer.
+It stars Claire Danes, Jim Parsons (who also produced), Priyanka Chopra, Amy Landecker, Ann Dowd, and Octavia Spencer.
 It follows a married couple struggling to navigate their roles as parents to a gender-nonconforming child.

 The film had its world premiere at the Sundance Film Festival on January 23, 2018.
 It was theatrically released in the United States on June 1, 2018, followed by video on demand on June 8, by IFC Films.
 It received mixed reviews from critics, and was nominated for Outstanding Film – Limited Release at the 30th GLAAD Media Awards.

 Synopsis

 Loving parents Alex and Greg are faced with the daunting task of applying to private kindergartens in Brooklyn, New York City for their 4-year-old, Jake.
 Competing in this cutthroat environment means focusing on what is most unique about a child, forcing Alex and Greg to consider Jake's love of dresses, fairy tales, and princesses.
 These qualities never seemed unusual before, but when Jake begins to act out in preschool, Alex and Greg must find a way to support Jake's identity without losing each other in the process.